Traveling to Melbourne

 Myki is Melbourne's ticket to travel on the city's trains, trams and buses.

 International and interstate visitors coming to Victoria can buy a full fare or concession myki Visitor Pack from the Melbourne Visitor Centre at Federation Square or from the PTV Hub at Southern Cross Station near the corner of Spencer and Collins streets or ask your hotel.
 The Myki card is available in train stations, bus stations and tram stations.
-And, also available in campus BOOKSHOP in Building F.

 The myki Visitor Pack includes a durable myki smartcard pre-loaded with enough value for one day's travel in Zone 1, which includes the entire tram network.